Hypergraphia: Temporal lobe epilepsy

-Hypergraphia is a symptom of temporal lobe epilepsy, a condition of reoccurring seizures caused by excessive neuronal activity, but it is not a common symptom among patients.
+Hypergraphia was first studied as a symptom of temporal lobe epilepsy, a condition of reoccurring seizures caused by excessive neuronal activity, but it is not a common symptom among patients.
 Less than 10 percent of patients with temporal lobe epilepsy exhibit characteristics of hypergraphia.
 Temporal lobe epilepsy patients may exhibit irritability, discomfort, or an increasing feeling of dread if their writing activity is disrupted.
 To elicit such responses when interrupting their writing suggests that hypergraphia is a compulsive condition, resulting in an obsessive motivation to write.
 A temporal lobe epilepsy may influence frontotemporal connections in such a way that the drive to write is increased in the frontal lobe, beginning with the prefrontal and premotor cortex planning out what to write, and then leading to the motor cortex (located next to the central fissure) executing the physical movement of writing.

 Most temporal lobe epilepsy patients who suffer from hypergraphia can write words, but not all may have the capacity to write complete sentences that have meaning.

-Chemical

-Certain drugs have been known to induce hypergraphia including donepezil.
+Bipolar disorder

+The disorder most often associated with high-output writers is bipolar disorder, especially during hypomania.
+In fact, temporal lobe epilepsy is more likely to produce hypergraphia if it also produces manic symptoms.
+While depression has been linked to increased writing, it appears that most writers with depression write little while depressed, and high output periods correspond to rebound mood elevation after the end of a depression, or in mixed mood states.

+Chemicals

+Drugs that boost mood and energy have been known to induce hypergraphia, possibly by increasing activity in brain networks utilizing one of the body's neurotransmitters, dopamine.
+Dopamine has been known to decrease latent inhibition, which causes a decrease in the ability to habituate to screen out unexpected stimuli.
+Low latent inhibition leads to an excessive level of stimulation and could contribute to the onset of hypergraphia and general creativity.
+This research implies that there is a direct correlation between the levels of dopamine between neuronal synapses and the level of creativity exhibited by the patient.
+Dopamine agonists increase the levels of dopamine between synapses which results in higher levels of creativity, and the opposite is true for dopamine antagonists.

 In one case study, a patient taking donepezil reported an elevation in mood and energy levels which led to hypergraphia and other excessive forms of speech (such as singing).
 Six other cases of patients taking donepezil and experiencing mania have been previously reported.
 These patients also had cases of dementia, cognitive impairment from a cerebral aneurysm, bipolar I disorder, and/or depression.
 Researchers are unsure why donepezil can induce mania and hypergraphia.
 It could potentially result from an increase in acetylcholine levels, which would have an effect on the other neurotransmitters in the brain.

-Another potential cause of hypergraphia is one of the body's neurotransmitters, dopamine (DA).
-Dopamine has been known to decrease latent inhibition, which causes a decrease in the ability to habituate to different stimuli.
-Low latent inhibition leads to an excessive level of stimulation and could contribute to the onset of hypergraphia and general creativity.
-This research implies that there is a direct correlation between the levels of DA between neuronal synapses and the level of creativity exhibited by the patient.
-DA agonists increase the levels of DA between synapses which results in higher levels of creativity, and the opposite is true for DA antagonists.